OWI Revocation Hearing

-- If the drivers BAC is more than .10 and the driver was involved in an accident in which property damage or personal injury occurred or whose BAC exceeded .15 shall not be eligible to apply for a temporary restricted license for at least 30 days after the effective date of the revocation if a test was obtained and shall be required to install an ignition interlock device on all vehicles owned or operated by the defendant.
-Iowa Code § 321J.4(1).
+- If the drivers BAC is more than .10 and the driver was involved in an accident in which property damage or personal injury occurred or whose BAC exceeded .15, they can apply for a temporary restricted license.

 These revocation periods also apply to a person who receives a deferred judgment, except IDOT has the discretion to revoke the defendant’s driver’s license for a period of not less than 30 days nor more than 90 days.
 Iowa Code § 321J.4(3).